 One thing is clear in the gospels and that is the presence of miracles.
-In fact, in the four gospels there are 35 or so miracles detailed for us.
-Some of them are miracles which involve a single individual, some of them are miracles which involve thousands and thousands of people.
+In fact, in the four gospels there are thirty-five or so miracles detailed for us.
+Some of them are miracles which involve a single individual.
+Some of them are miracles which involve thousands and thousands of people.
 But the gospels are filled with miracles.
 The stories of miracles run through these four accounts.
 There are about twenty miracles that Luke describes in his gospel.

 When you come into the record of the gospels, whether you're reading Matthew, Mark, Luke or John, you begin to come to miracles.
 You are literally going to be finding yourself in the midst of miracle after miracle after miracle as God is intervening.
 And God intervened at that time in human history like no other time, like no other time.

 Let me just give you the big picture perspective.
 Miracles, frankly, don't happen in our time-space world.
 They don't happen.
 All around the globe, all around the earth history goes on and goes on and goes on and goes on and miracles don't happen.
 There are some rare exceptions when miracles did happen.
 They happened, however, not just anywhere and everywhere, but in that narrow band, that narrow realm of redemptive history that involved the nation called Israel.
 And even in the life of Israel, that one small little Middle Eastern nation that God has chosen to be His people out of which He literally drew His Messiah, there are some miracles that occurred in the life of that little nation, but even those are very, very rare.